Code-Institute-Submissions/JennyDelaney-Portfolio-Project-2_NovResub/README.md

 ## Design
 ### Colour Scheme
-Colour scheme is blue and pink.
+Colour scheme is white and pink.

 ### Imagery
 Imagery is important.
-The images are fun pictures of pets which children can relate to.
+The images are colourful pictures of animals which children can relate to.

 ## Wireframes
 ### Main Page Wireframe